AeonDave/WebHashcat/README.md

 ## Managing nodes and assets

 - Rules, masks, and wordlists can be uploaded through the UI or via `Utils/upload_file.py`.
 Synchronise a node to push updated versions (MD5 checks prevent redundant uploads).
-- Rotate node credentials with `python manage.py rotate_node_passwords [--node-name NODE]` to generate new passwords, then copy the reported username/password/hash into the node’s secret files or secret store.
+- Rotate node credentials with `python manage.py rotate_node_passwords [--node-name NODE]` to generate new passwords, then copy the reported username/password/hash into the node's secret files or secret store.
 - Hash types are now parsed from `hashcat -hh`, so new hashcat releases only require rebuilding the node container with a newer `HASHCAT_VERSION`.
 - Each cracking session stores its own potfile and optional debug output under `HashcatNode/potfiles` and `HashcatNode/outputs`.
 Start, pause, resume, and quit actions can be issued from the Web UI.
 - Windows nodes still allow only one running session at a time (hashcat limitation).